 The Blue Grass plant is a state-of-the-art, full-scale pilot plant designed to safely and efficiently neutralize the Blue Grass chemical weapons nerve agent stockpile.
 In June 2003, a contract was awarded to Bechtel Parsons Blue Grass (BPBG) to design, construct, test, operate and ultimately close this facility.

-BGCAPP designed, permitted, constructed, systemized, and operated an Explosive Destruction Technology (EDT) facility at BGAD that destroyed the entire stockpile of mustard projectiles.
-A Static Detonation Chamber (SDC) was selected by BPBG as the EDT best suited to augment BGCAPP in the accomplishment of that task.
-A second, larger SDC was also subsequently selected and is being placed at BGCAPP to destroy overpacked munitions and drained rocket warheads.
-Both systems will be closed after agent destruction operations.
+BGCAPP designed, permitted, constructed, systemized and operated an Explosive Destruction Technology (EDT) facility at BGAD that destroyed the entire stockpile of mustard projectiles.
+A Static Detonation Chamber (SDC) was selected by BPBG as the EDT best suited to augment BGCAPP for that task.
+A second, larger SDC began operations at BGCAPP in January 2023 to destroy overpacked rockets, rockets deemed unsuitable for processing in the main plant and containerized, drained and undrained rocket warheads.
+The original SDC is being retrofitted to destroy containerized, drained and undrained rocket warheads.
+The systems will be decontaminated and closed after agent destruction operations.

 How will the weapons be destroyed?

-The DOD selected neutralization as the method of agent destruction.
+The DOD selected neutralization as the method to destroy chemical agents.
 During the neutralization process, munitions are disassembled using modified reverse assembly.
 After the agent is drained, it is chemically decomposed and neutralized by caustic or water hydrolysis.
-The resulting chemical compounds are known as hydrolysate.
-The hydrolysate from the agent neutralization processes is then shipped to a permitted hazardous waste treatment, storage and disposal facility for final destruction.
+The resulting chemical compounds are known as hydrolysate, which is shipped to a permitted hazardous waste treatment, storage and disposal facility for final destruction.
 Metal parts and contaminated dunnage, which consists of materials such as the contaminated wooden pallets upon which the weapons are stored, are thermally decontaminated in a Metal Parts Treater.
 Non-contaminated dunnage is shipped off site for disposal in permitted landfills.
 Gas effluents are treated, filtered and monitored.

-Because solidification of the mustard agent was found in a significant number of mustard projectiles, rendering them unsuitable for the automated neutralization process described above, an SDC system was used to destroy the entire Blue Grass mustard stockpile, completing operations in September 2021.
+Because solidification of the mustard agent was found in a significant number of mustard projectiles, rendering them unsuitable for the automated neutralization process described above, an SDC system, now called the SDC 1200, was used to destroy the entire Blue Grass mustard stockpile, completing operations in September 2021.

-That system will be redesignated as an SDC 1200 and retrofitted with a new off-gas treatment system to destroy nerve agent.
-The SDC 1200, along with the larger SDC 2000, will be used to destroy drained rocket warheads and overpacked munitions.
-Both SDC systems are spherical, fully-contained and armored, high alloy stainless steel vessels that use electrically generated heat at more than 1,000 degrees Fahrenheit to detonate or deflagrate the munitions, thus destroying the chemical agent and energetics.
+That system is being retrofitted with an off-gas treatment system to destroy nerve agent.
+It is expected to begin operations by spring or summer 2023.
+In January 2023, the new, larger SDC 2000 began destruction operations.
+Both SDC systems are spherical, fully contained and armored, high-alloy stainless steel vessels that use electrically generated heat at more than 1,000 degrees Fahrenheit to detonate or deflagrate the munitions, thus destroying the chemical agent and energetics.

 Who will destroy the weapons?